We’re doing something different

 Good food has always been a part of my world.
 While I love a great food truck or a trendy restaurant as much as anyone else, my fondest food memories are from the family dinner table.
 Good food means home cooking, traditional recipes, and healthy ingredients.

 Growing up in the 1970’s (i.e. before Food Network), my mom was the best cook I knew and Gourmet magazine was her bible.
-My dad was and is an expert griller and pit master.
+My dad is an expert griller and pit master.
 Both of them learned these skills from each of their fathers.
 My sister and I baked for fun as kids, and she went on to become a classically-trained chef after college.

 In my 20’s, I learned more about how my food was produced and the impact it had on the environment and my health.
 I was fortunate enough that shopping for sustainable and organic foods could become my norm.